Pancreas Functions, Pancreatitis, and Diabetes

 Life Without a Pancreas

-It is possible to live without a pancreas.
+It's possible to live without a pancreas.
 It's not possible to live without pancreatic functions, however.
 Supplemental enzymes and hormones must be taken by someone without a functioning pancreas.
 Special attention must be paid to the administration of these chemicals with respect to time and quantity.
 The patient must also pay attention to their overall health.

 The pancreas is an important organ.
 It's wonderful that science has found a way for patients to survive without a pancreas.
 The patient has some vital things to consider and remember as they perform substitutions for the natural processes in their pancreas, however.
+The substitution process may be demanding.

 © 2010 Linda Crampton